 The four-year Christ College curriculum fosters the skills of critical reading, research, and effective written and oral communication while exploring the great questions that have animated human inquiry throughout history.
-In small seminar-style classes led by extraordinary faculty, students purposefully engage works of literature, philosophy, history, theology and the social sciences.

-The Freshman Program – Encountering influential texts
+The First-Year Program – Encountering influential texts

-The Freshman Program, Texts and Contexts, is a two-semester sequence that meets every weekday.
+The First-Year Program, Texts and Contexts, is a two-semester sequence that meets every weekday.
 For most of the year, the focus is on primary readings in history, literature, philosophy, and religion from the ancient world to the present day.
 Students learn to refine and express their ideas in a variety of arenas, including scholarly writing, theatrical performance, and public debate.

 What does it mean to flourish as a human being?